sanamumer/Scaffold-Eth-2-BuildBear/README.md

 yarn install
 ```

-2. Run a local network in the first terminal:
+1. create your private Sandbox:

 ```
-yarn chain
+yarn fork-bb
 ```

-This command starts a local Ethereum network using Hardhat.
-The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `hardhat.config.ts`.
+This command allows you to create a BuildBear SandBox details are stored in `packages/buildbear/sandbox.json`

-3. On a second terminal, deploy the test contract:
+1. Deploy the test contract:

 ```
 yarn deploy
 ```

-This command deploys a test smart contract to the local network.
+This command deploys a test smart contract to the BuildBear Sandbox.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

-4. On a third terminal, start your NextJS app:
+1. On a second terminal, start your NextJS app:

 ```
 yarn start